Trophonix/TrunkAPI/README.md

 ---

-If you're making an economy or permissions plugin and are looking to provide access to data stored in your plugin to Trunk-supported plugins, that's relatively simple too!
+If you're making an economy or permissions plugin and are looking to provide access to data stored in your plugin to Trunk-supported plugins, that's simple too!

 You can see an example here: [TrunkExample](https://github.com/trophonix/TrunkExample)